chainpoint/chainpoint-core/README.md

 Core requires a few external services to facilitate communication with the Bitcoin and Ethereum blockchains.
 You will need:

-- `IP address of a Bitcore Node` - Bitcoin Node running the Insight-API
+- `RPC address of a Bitcore Node` - Bitcoin Node with RPC enabled
 - `Infura API Key` - generated from infura.io
 - `Etherscan API key`
 - `Bitcoin WIF`- Bitcoin Wallet Import Format (WIF) string in Base58.